danspielman/Laplacians.jl/docs/src/Installation.md

 # Installation

+**Caveat: These instructions are old (circa Julia 0.5)  The same ideas apply, but they need updating.
+You can probably find a better reference now.**

 Before you can use Laplacians, you need Julia.
 So, we'll begin with instructions for installing Julia.
 I (Dan S.) found that it worked best if I installed Python first.
 So, I'll suggest that you do the same.